 From a reactive to a proactive approach through ‘machine learning’

-The ability of buildings to measure every action or change in behaviour by the building or its occupants is changing rapidly.
-Nowadays, affordable sensors that are easy to implement or are already integrated in buildings and assets are available to measure, for example, space occupancy, air quality, usage of specific spaces or the state of building installations.
-Data collected from these sensors provides information about the buildings, the assets and the people.
-We can use this data to make improvements to the work environment, building or user experience.
-For example, when sensor measurements show that a meeting room that was reserved is actually not in use, it can immediately become available for a new meeting.
+The ability of sensors in buildings to measure every action or change in asset performance or its occupants behaviour is changing rapidly.
+Nowadays, affordable sensors that are easy to implement or are already integrated in buildings and assets are available to measure, for example, space occupancy, air quality, usage of specific spaces or the state of assets.
+The enormous amount of ‘big data’ collected from these sensors provides information about the buildings, the assets and the people.
+We can use this data to make improvements to the work environment, buildings and user experience.
+For example, when sensors indicate that a meeting room that was reserved is not in use, it can immediately become available for other people looking for a meeting room.
 In addition, when sensor measurements show that a specific toilet area is used less than expected, the cleaning schedule can be adjusted.
-However, these useful examples are based on an “If This Then That” scenario, meaning that if an event occurs we react to that event.
+These useful examples are based on an ‘If This Then That’ scenario, meaning that if an event occurs, we react to that event.
 This is a reactive approach rather than a proactive approach, so can we really call this ‘smart’?

-As my colleague David Karpook describes in an article “How Buildings Learn” at the end of 2017, the intelligence of a building is rapidly evolving to the next level.
-Buildings ‘sense’ the behaviour of the buildings and their occupants.
-The Internet of Things provides buildings and equipment with the ability to collect, aggregate and analyse data.
-Additionally, ‘machine learning’ enables buildings to learn and make predictions and become so-called ‘Learning’ buildings.
+As my colleague David Karpook described in the article “How Buildings Learn” at the end of 2017, the intelligence of buildings is rapidly evolving to the next level.
+Smart building technology and IoT provide buildings and equipment with the ability to collect, aggregate and analyse data.
+Additionally, ‘machine learning’ enables buildings to learn and make predictions and become so-called ‘learning’ buildings.

 Machine learning is a method that allows us to make reliable, repeatable decisions by learning from historical relationships and trends in the data.
-Buildings that are able to learn and predict are then becoming connected, human-centric and intelligent workspaces with an intuitive awareness, and learning and predictive ability of e.g. occupancy and utilisation.
+Buildings that can learn and predict are then becoming connected and human-centric, and intelligent workspaces with an intuitive awareness and learning and predictive ability of occupancy and utilisation for example.
 Buildings really become ‘smart’.
-This makes it easier for Facility Managers and Real Estate Managers to monitor, manage, learn and make predictions about their buildings and act to achieve improvements.
-For example, with learning and predictive analysis the facility manager or real estate manager pro-actively adapts the space to meet demand, while enabling longer-term strategic space and real estate decision making.
+This makes it easier for Facility Managers and Real Estate Managers to monitor, manage, learn and make predictions about their buildings and to improve their building performance.
+For example, with learning and predictive analysis the Facility Manager or Real Estate Manager pro-actively adapts the space to meet demand, while enabling longer-term strategic space and real estate decision making.
 In the end this enables organisations to create an effective, attractive and healthy workplace and enables their employees to do their jobs in a more efficient and pleasant way.

 What is the value of smart and learning buildings?